 Most travelers often bring a good book with them to read on their journey.
-As I was planning to move to Colombia indefinitely, I wondered where I would find affordable English books in Bogota.
+As I was planning to move to Colombia indefinitely, I wanted to find a great bookstore in Bogota where I could find English books at a reasonable price.
 I knew from a past visit that books here were expensive, so in the end, I solved the problem by getting a Kindle.
 Truth be told, it has been my savior here many-a-time!
 But the Kindle isn’t for everyone, and I also just love mooching around in bookshops, flicking through real books to my heart’s content.
 Yesterday, I came across this beautiful and intriguing photo by Gustavo Nino on Instagram:

 The location was in Bogota, so I asked him where it was and immediately felt compelled to visit this place.
 It’s a second-hand bookshop called Merlin (‘Libros Merlin’ on Google maps) and it’s in downtown Bogota on Carrera 8a with Calle 15.
 As I was downtown at the time, I decided to go and have a look for myself.
 Enchanting.
 On the outside, it doesn’t look that different from the other numerous bookshops in the area, aside from the pretty mural around the door.
 But on the inside, it’s like diving down the rabbit hole into a hidden treasure trove of second-hand books on every imaginable topic and in many different languages.
 I started out on the first floor (ground floor for Brits!), turning right and heading towards the Clásicos en inglés: